 The other man stared with amazement.

 "Well, I'm damned!" he exclaimed, when he found his voice.
 "I've known you all this time and never suspected you wore a wig.
 Well, I'll be damned!"
 Convulsed with laughter the fellow slapped his thigh and laughed until the tears fairly ran down his cheeks; and he dried his eyes and laughed again.
-"But tell dried his eyes and laughed again.
 "But tell me," he asked, when he could laugh no more, "tell me, what did his nibs do to you; did he fix ye good?"

-"Not as you'd notice-a little matter of fifty bucks."
+"Not as you'd notice-a little matter of fifty out the door.

 "That all?
 Well I suppose you know what you're about.
 So long!"

-"So long!" returned Miner, as the man went out the door.
+"So long!" returned Miner, as the man went

 Long after the sound of the man's departing footsteps had entirely ceased, Miner stood as he had left him, in the middle of the cabin with his arms crossed upon his breast.
-The smile which was usually upon his lips had disappeared, The smile and had been replaced by a gloomy, almost ominous earnestness.
+The smile which was usually upon his lips had disappeared, and had been replaced by a gloomy, almost ominous earnestness.

 "So the police are here at last," he muttered, after a while, with a dark expression.
 "Curse the luck!
-I wonder how long they're going to stay."
+I wonder how long they're going